kamaludu/bash4llm/INSTALL-en.md

 [![GroqBash](https://img.shields.io/badge/_GroqBash⁺_-00aa55?style=for-the-badge&label=%E2%9E%9C&labelColor=004d00)](README.md)
 # INSTALLATION [🇮🇹](INSTALL.md) 🇬🇧

-GroqBash is a portable and secure Bash wrapper for the Groq API.
+**GroqBash** is a portable and secure Bash wrapper for the Groq API.
-It does not require Python or external dependencies beyond POSIX/coreutils commands.
+It does not require Python nor external dependencies beyond POSIX/coreutils commands.

 ---

 ## 1. Requirements

-GroqBash requires the following packages (or equivalent) to be available in the PATH:
+GroqBash requires the following packages (or equivalents) to be available in PATH:

 - ***bash***
 - coreutils